microsoft/dotnet/releases/net471/dotnet471-changes.md

 ## CLR

 * Managed threads that exit don't get finalized until a GC of an appropriate generation is triggered.
 Applications that are mostly idle but occasionally create threads or have timers with long periods may accumulate a large number of handles as shown by Task Manager.
 This issue is fixed by triggering a GC of an appropriate generation based on the number of threads.
 [134926, clr.dll, Bug]
 * Fixed reliability problem for using string hashing before initializing the appdomain which used to crash the apps.
-This is also fixed in .NET Core - [https://github.com/dotnet/coreclr/issues/10843](https://github.com/dotnet/coreclr/issues/10843) [213531, clr.dll, Bug]
+This is also fixed in .NET Core - [dotnet/coreclr #10843](https://github.com/dotnet/coreclr/issues/10843) [213531, clr.dll, Bug]
 * Exceptions from services that fail to start will now be propagated from ServiceBase.Run.
 [226883, System.ServiceProcess.dll, Bug]
 * Fixed a silent bad code generation issue in RyuJit.
 The conditions for the silent bad code generation are as follows: [282492, clrjit.dll, Bug]
-    - The method has a tail call that the JIT decides to dispatch as a fast tail call (without calling a helper).
+  * The method has a tail call that the JIT decides to dispatch as a fast tail call (without calling a helper).
-    - Both the caller and the callee have arguments passed on the stack.
+  * Both the caller and the callee have arguments passed on the stack.
-    - One of the arguments passed on the stack to the caller is a 1, 2, 4, or 8-byte struct.
+  * One of the arguments passed on the stack to the caller is a 1, 2, 4, or 8-byte struct.
-    - Some or all of the fields of that struct are used to compute a callee argument passed in a register.
+  * Some or all of the fields of that struct are used to compute a callee argument passed in a register.
-    - If the abovementioned conditions are met, the JIT may generate bad code for the callee register argument.
+  * If the abovementioned conditions are met, the JIT may generate bad code for the callee register argument.
 The callee will see an incorrect value.
 * Improved resiliency to shutdown finalization for portable PDB.
 [360526, System.dll, Bug]
 * Fixed a rare issue that can cause hangs in programs that use background GC and exhibit specific patterns of GC handle usage.
 [369415, clr.dll, Bug]
 * Fixed a deadlock in TraceSource initialization.
 [387336, System.dll, Bug]
 * After many instances of ReaderWriterLock are created, an instance may hang while upgrading to a write lock.
-A new configuration variable is exposed, and may be specified as an environment variable (COMPlus_ReaderWriterLock_UseFixedIdGeneration=1) to fix this problem.
+A new configuration variable is exposed, and may be specified as an environment variable (COMPlus\_ReaderWriterLock\_UseFixedIdGeneration=1) to fix this problem.
 [395943, clr.dll, Bug]
 * Fixed intermittent deadlock during GC with complex generic types.
 [399387, clr.dll, Bug]
 * Fixed a problem where rare crashes or deadlocks happens if a GC occurs while another thread is running NGen'ed code which is making the initial call into a static method within the same module where one or more parameter types involve type-forwarded valuetypes.
 [404234, clr.dll, Bug]
 * Managed threads that exit don't get finalized until a GC of an appropriate generation is triggered.
 Applications that are mostly idle but occasionally create threads or have timers with long periods may accumulate a large number of handles as shown by Task Manager.
 This problem is now fixed by triggering a GC of an appropriate generation based on the number of threads that have exited but are not finalized.
 [407602, clr.dll, Bug]
 * Exception.StackTrace now supports displaying source line information for stack frames in assemblies that use pdbs in the new portable pdb format.
 This is common for libraries that are built targeting .Net standard.
 [410959, clr.dll, mscorlib.dll, System.Core.dll, Bug]
 * Fixed intermittent crash during GC with ETW memory tracing turned on.
 [425084, clr.dll, Bug]
 * SerialPort streams no longer terminate the process when exceptions occur on the background thread.
 This can happen when removing a USB serial port while in use.
-This new behavior is controlled by the Switch.System.IO.Ports.DoNotCatchSerialStreamThreadExceptions AppContext switch.
-This switch is set to ""truetf get"" by default when targeting .NET 4.7 or below.
+This new behavior is controlled by the `Switch.System.IO.Ports.DoNotCatchSerialStreamThreadExceptions` AppContext switch.
+This switch is set to `truetf get` by default when targeting .NET 4.7 or below.
 [428461, System.dll, Bug]
 * Updated headers to use HTTPS instead of HTTP in URLs.
 [447119, mscoree.h, cor.h, Bug]
 * Fixed infinite loop in the jit which happens in certain cases where cgt.un is used to implement a null check.
 [453201, clrjit.dll, Bug]
 * Fixed a silent bad codegen problem in JIT that results in incorrect results from XslCompiledTransform.
 [461649, clrjit.dll, Bug]